ChrisMayfield/cspogil/Handouts/README.md

 # Handouts

-These handouts accompany some of the CS0 and CS1 activities.
+The handouts in this folder accompany some of the CS0 and CS1 activities.

 Some of these files are based on resources from https://pogil.org/resources/.